magnate3/raspberry-pi-os-qemu/docs/qemu.md

 * -M machine type
 * Two "-serial" options correspond to the two UARTs of Rpi3 as emulated by QEMU. **Note:** Our kernel writes message to the 2nd one.
 So we tell QEMU to redirect the 2nd UART to stdio.

-## Launch the kernel in debug mode
+## Launch the kernel, for GDB debugging

 ```
 # will wait for gdb to connect at local tcp 1234